SpaceGhostPurrp: Early life

-Music career
+Career

 2008–2011: Beginnings and Blackland Radio 66.6

 In high school, SpaceGhostPurrp began skateboarding frequently but later decided that he wanted to pursue a career in music.
 He worked to graduate from high school early.
 SpaceGhostPurrp began uploading music once he created his YouTube channel "Spaceeghostpurrpmj23" on May 23, 2010.
-SpaceGhostPurrp's early releases contained series of visuals that included Purrped & Chopped songs containing visuals with 70/80s soul-train aesthetics, Purrped & chopped Toro y Moi songs & even a Kreayshawn music video.
+SpaceGhostPurrp's early releases contained series of visuals that included Purrped & Chopped songs containing visuals with 1970s/1980s soul-train aesthetics, Purrped & Chopped Toro y Moi songs, and a Kreayshawn music video.

-In August, 2010 SpaceGhostPurrp began working on NASA: The Mixtape.
+In August 2010, SpaceGhostPurrp began working on NASA: The Mixtape.
 SpaceGhostPurrp formed hip-hop collective Raider Klan in 2008 along with Dough Dough Da Don, Kadafi, Muney Junior, and Jitt.
 Jitt died in 2010.
 SpaceGhostPurrp recruited various rap artists to Raider Klan, including Denzel Curry, Yung Simmie, Nell, Chris Travis, Xavier Wulf, Rell, Amber London, and Key Nyata, among many others.

 At the tail end of 2010 and early 2011, SpaceGhostPurrp began collaborating with Lil Ugly Mane.
-Which led to Ugly Mane doing the artwork for his album Blackland Radio 66.6, Around that same time, SpaceGhostPurrp began working on the mixtape Blackland Radio 66.6 mixtape.
+This led to Ugly Mane doing the artwork for SpaceGhostPurrp's mixtape Blackland Radio 66.6.

 After Blackland Radio 66.6 was released on May 1, 2011, a few weeks later SpaceGhostPurrp announced he was working on five mixtapes that were all to be released in 2011 called MIND OF PURRP, SUMMA PHONK VOL.ONE, TRILLUMINATTI, BLVCK MVRDOC, and a collaboration project with Mishka NYC called SON OF EYE.
-SpaceGhostPurrp dropped singles for all these mixtapes, however, he never released these mixtapes due to his change of direction once he landed & stayed in New York to begin collaborating with the ASAP Mob.
+SpaceGhostPurrp dropped singles for all these mixtapes, however, he never released these mixtapes due to his change of direction once he landed and stayed in New York to begin collaborating with the ASAP Mob.
 In the summer of 2011, SpaceGhostPurrp was also working with fellow rappers Speak! and Juicy J.

 SpaceGhostPurrp went on to NY in August 2011 to live and work with members from the ASAP Mob.
 In late September 2011, SpaceGhostPurrp announced he was dismissing Trilluminatti and now was working on a new mixtape to be called GOD OF BLVCK.
 This mixtape was released in February 2012.

 2012–2013: Mysterious Phonk: The Chronicles of SpaceGhostPurrp

 In early 2012 SpaceGhostPurrp signed a one-off record deal with British indie label 4AD and began remixing tracks from his earlier mix tapes for his debut album.
 Most of his early songs feature samples from sources such as train whistles, female porn stars, and drops from the soundtrack of the Mortal Kombat video game, as well as other video game series.
 In addition to his own songs, he also produces beats for other artists (mostly those in the Raider Klan), but has made beats for other people as well.
-He produced one track titled T.A.P. for Taylor Allderdice, a mixtape by Wiz Khalifa as well as "Keep it G" & "Pretty Flacko" for ASAP Rocky.
+He produced one track titled T.A.P. for Taylor Allderdice, a mixtape by Wiz Khalifa as well as "Keep it G" and "Pretty Flacko" for ASAP Rocky.